therealsamyak/uno-pomdp/MATH.md

 **2-Player Special Rules:**

-- Reverse acts as Skip (ends turn immediately)
+- Reverse acts as Skip: In 2-player UNO, both Skip and Reverse end the current player's turn immediately and pass to the opponent (no additional turn for the player who played it)
 - No stacking of draw penalties: When $n_{\text{draw}} > 0$, only Draw is legal (cannot play +2 or Wild+4 to increase penalty)
 - No challenging Wild+4